fusioncharts/dev_centre_docs/getting-started/blazor/rendering-different-charts-using-blazor.md

 ## Time-Series Chart

 Now, let’s look at how to render a time-series chart.
-The time-series chart can deal with very large sets of data, In this example, the data and schema(structure) of the data are available as external JSON files.
+The time-series chart can deal with very large sets of data.
+In this example, the data and schema(structure) of the data are available as external JSON files.
 The method `setDataStore` is invoked to create a new data store using the data and schema provided, thereby rendering a FusionCharts time series chart.

 ![Blazor Time-Series](/assets/images/blazor-chart-time-series.png)